hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 ### Container Create
 - [x] BUG: `✗ mlc-create-wrapper not found at: /usr/local/docker/mlc-create-wrapper.sh
     The system may not be fully configured.`
-- [ ] BUG: when listing all images (if using existing image), it lists a lot of them, not just the user created ones. `image list` command gets this right, so call directly there!
+- [x] BUG: when listing all images (if using existing image), it lists a lot of them, not just the user created ones. `image list` command gets this right, so call directly there!
 - [x]  also when just running container create, make the name optional (if not provided it opens up a full GUI, with name, ability to create custom image, or use existing template)
-- [ ] !! when chosing the `create custom image` option -> make it call to `image create` (to avoid current duplication of functionality which is bad!)
+- [x] !! when chosing the `create custom image` option -> make it call to `image create` (to avoid current duplication of functionality which is bad!)
-- [ ] manually just add some initial explanation that to create a container we need an image (literally one line, add by hand)
+- [x] manually just add some initial explanation that to create a container we need an image (literally one line, add by hand)
-- [ ] make `container create` default to (1) a call to `image create` to create custom image, with possiblitlites to chose PyTorch or Tensorflow (currently it has it's own workflow - this is duplication!)
+- [x] make `container create` default to (1) a call to `image create` to create custom image, with possiblitlites to chose PyTorch or Tensorflow (currently it has it's own workflow - this is duplication!)
 - Resource allocation workflow
+    - [ ] SEE TODOS IN `ds01-infra/docs-admin/gpu-allocation-implementation.md`
     - [ ] have so that students can get up to 4 MIG instances, but setup wizard defaults to 1, but gives them the option to choose more
     - [ ] if users try to create an image/container / run a container beyond their limits (in `ds01-infra/config/resource-limits.yaml`), within the wizard there's a graceful error message to explain what they did wrong and they are unable to progress / redirected back so they can change their settings
 - [ ] (is this under `container create` or `container run`?) currently only containers launched through ds01-run will be in the ds01.slice hierarchy.
 Containers launched with plain docker run will still go under the flat docker/ cgroup with no limits. => To enforce it for ALL containers configure Docker daemon (/etc/docker/daemon.json with "cgroup-parent": "ds01.slice") => add to etc-mirror
 - [ ] container create's option to `1) use existing image` -> lists too many images.
 Instead, call to `image-list` command (which does this properly), and set up output as bash selection.
+Creating container via mlc-create-wrapper...
+- [ ] now broken:
+        ```
+        [INFO] Creating container 'test' for user 'datasciencelab'
+        [INFO] Framework: Pytorch v2.5.1
+        [INFO] Workspace: /home/datasciencelab/workspace/test
+        [INFO] Loading resource limits from configuration...
+        [INFO] Resource limits applied:
+        --cpus=64
+        --memory=128g
+        --memory-swap=128g
+        --shm-size=64g
+        --pids-limit=4096
+        --tmpfs=/tmp:size=50G
+        --cgroup-parent=ds01-admin.slice
+        [INFO] Allocating GPU via gpu_allocator.py (priority: 90, max: 1)...

+        ✗ Container creation failed (exit code: 1)
+        ```

+### Container start & stop
+- [ ] add to the guided explanation a bit to explain what is lost when starting (.e.g state & other processes etc) and what is/is not resumed when started

 ### Running Containers
 - [x] develop wrapper for mlc-open that prints explanation